wp-plugins/popup-click/README.txt

 **Pop-Up CC Pro Time**

 Build elegant and professional pop-ups in a couple of minutes.
-Create attractive content and the pop-ups matching your website's design.
+Create attractive content and the pop-ups matching your website’s design.
 Preview your changes live while editing the content in our custom visual editor.
 Decide when the visitors see your pop-up - set the time and display the pop-up exactly when and where you want to.

 [Get Pop-Up CC Pro Time](https://shop.chop-chop.org/pop-up-cc-pro/?utm_source=wordpressorg&utm_medium=pop-up-free&utm_campaign=wordpressorg-free-plugin)